ideckia/ideckia/README.md

 ### Dialogs

-The dialog system interface is defined in the [API](https://github.com/ideckia/ideckia_api/tree/develop/api/dialog/Dialog.hx).
-An implementation based on [zenity](https://github.com/ncruces/zenity) is provided in the basic package of ideckia from [here](https://github.com/ideckia/dialogs-zenity).
+The actions have access to the server dialog system.
+This system interface is defined in the [API](https://github.com/ideckia/ideckia_api/blob/develop/api/dialog/IDialog.hx).
+An implementation based on [clialogs](https://github.com/ideckia/clialogs) is provided in the basic package of ideckia from [here](https://github.com/ideckia/dialogs-clialogs).
 This implementation is stored in `dialogs` folder next to the executable, where the application will look for it.
+It can be customized as you want, you can even create a new one.

+### Media player

+The actions have access to the server media player.
+This media player interface is defined in the [API](https://github.com/ideckia/ideckia_api/blob/develop/api/media/IMediaPlayer.hx).
+An implementation is provided in the basic package of ideckia from [here](https://github.com/ideckia/mediaplayer-rust).
+This implementation is stored in `media` folder next to the executable, where the application will look for it.
 It can be customized as you want, you can even create a new one.

 ## Actions